pete-machine/torchbricks/CONTRIBUTING.md

 # How to develop on this project

-torch_bricks welcomes contributions from the community.
+torchbricks welcomes contributions from the community.

 **You need PYTHON3!**